callmevanshh/cuda-image-processing/readme.md

-Image Processing with OpenCV
+📸 Image Processing with OpenCV
-This project performs image processing by converting images to grayscale and applying Canny edge detection.
-It is part of the CUDA at Scale assignment, demonstrating how a batch of TIFF images can be processed using OpenCV on CPU (with optional GPU acceleration if available).
+This project performs image processing by converting TIFF images to grayscale and applying Canny edge detection.
+It is part of the CUDA at Scale assignment, demonstrating how a batch of images can be processed using OpenCV on the CPU, with optional GPU acceleration if available.

-Features
+✅ Features
-Batch processing of TIFF images
+📁 Batch processing of .tif / .tiff images

-Grayscale conversion
+🎨 Grayscale conversion

-Canny edge detection
+⚡ Canny edge detection

-Automatic output saving
+💾 Automatic output saving

-CUDA device check using OpenCV
+🚀 CUDA device detection (via OpenCV)

-How to Run
+🚀 How to Run
-Install the required dependencies:
+Install dependencies:

 bash
 Copy
 Edit
 pip install -r requirements.txt
+Place images:
-Place all .tif or .tiff images inside the input_images/ folder.
+Copy your input TIFF images into the input_images/ folder.

-Run the processing script:
+Run the script:

 bash
 Copy
 Edit
 python process_images.py
-The processed grayscale and edge-detected images will be saved to the output_images/ folder.
+Processed grayscale and edge-detected images will be saved to the output_images/ folder.

-Folder Structure
+📁 Folder Structure
+graphql
+Copy
+Edit
+.
-process_images.py: Main Python script that performs the processing
+├── process_images.py       # Main Python script

-requirements.txt: Python package requirements

-input_images/: Folder containing input TIFF images

-output_images/: Folder where processed images are saved

-README.md: Project documentation (this file)
+├── requirements.txt        # Python dependencies
+├── input_images/           # Input TIFF images (you add them)
+├── output_images/          # Output results (auto-generated)
+└── README.md               # This documentation
+Note: input_images/ and output_images/ contain .keep files to preserve folder structure.

+⚙️ Command-Line Support
+You can optionally run with arguments:

+bash
+Copy
+Edit
+python process_images.py --input_dir input_images --output_dir output_images
-CUDA Acceleration
+💻 CUDA Acceleration
-The script checks if a CUDA-enabled GPU is available via OpenCV.
-If a GPU is found, it will print a message; otherwise, it defaults to CPU processing.
+The script checks for a CUDA-enabled GPU via OpenCV.

-Example output:
+Sample output:

 csharp
 Copy
 Edit
 CUDA device count: 0
 Running on CPU using OpenCV.
+If GPU is available, OpenCV’s CUDA backend may be used (if built with CUDA support).

-Dataset Used
+🖼 Dataset Used
-Images from the USC-SIPI Miscellaneous dataset (39 TIFF images)
+You can test with the USC-SIPI Miscellaneous Dataset which provides 39 .tiff images.

+📌 Notes
+This repo intentionally does not include actual TIFF files.

+You must provide your own input images in input_images/.

+Works on both CPU and GPU-enabled systems (if OpenCV is built with CUDA).